 Faces is an behavioral program located in Redwood City.
 Our mission is to enable children with autism to reach their full potential through early intervention therapy based on the science of Applied Behavior Analysis.
 In addition, we offer K-12 school support and resources, and parent consultation and training.

-Faces has moved to a new space as of September 1, 2013 — 220D Twin Dolphin Drive, Redwood City.
-Families that have been with us for awhile may recognize that this is the same complex where we were previously located.
-Visitors arriving from Highway 101 can get to the new office from either the Holly Street or Ralston Ave/Marine Parkway exits.
-The new space is light and spacious and located on the first floor of the back of a small office park of professional buildings.
-We look forward to welcoming you in our new facility.
+Faces moved to 220D Twin Dolphin Drive, Redwood City on September 1, 2013.
+Visitors arriving from Highway 101 can get to our offices from either the Holly Street or Ralston Ave/Marine Parkway exits.
+The space is located on the first floor of the back of a small office park of professional buildings.

 In 1995, a group of families who have children with autism came together and realized that they had all searched the same path for diagnosis, information about the disorder, and treatment for their children.
 The parents were not the only ones who suffered through this process: the impact of the delay in treatment for their children meant that critical time to make a difference was lost forever in the search to simply find treatment.